JoeTheGuitarist/documentation_docs/Docs/writing_guide.md

 ## Writer's Blocks Aren't Just for Fiction Writers

 Got writer's block?
 Trying to edit yourself but keep reverting back to the original?
-Not to worry - generations of writers have successfully dealt with these same issues with little more than these helpful tips (and alcohol, consumption and criminal behaviour):
+Not to worry - generations of writers have successfully dealt with these same issues with little more than these helpful tips (and alcohol, chain smoking and criminal behaviour):

 * Look away from the text for a while - work on something else, take a walk, make a cup of tea.